ansys/scade-apitools/doc/source/create.rst

 * This library is derived from the existing *SCADE Creation Library* (*SCL*), available for TCL and Python.

   * The functions have been renamed accordingly to PEP8.
-  * Most of the interfaces are identical: there are a few changes for providing a more Pythonic way.
+  * If most of the interfaces are identical, there are a few changes for providing a more Pythonic way.
   * You can migrate existing applications to use this library, or continue to use *SCL* which is going to be re-implemented on top of this library.

 * The functions are all accessible from :py:mod:`create <ansys.scade.apitools.create>`, regardless the submodule they are defined in.